-“The Origins of the End of Ideology Debate: An Alternative History” Oxford Political Thought Seminary, March 8, 2019
+“The Origins of the End of Ideology Debate: An Alternative History” Oxford Political Thought Seminar, March 8, 2019

-“Populism and the Prophetic Political Tradition” University of Toronto, Islamic Studies Institute, February 14, 2019
+“Populism and the Contemporary Human Condition” University of Toronto, Faculty of Law, February 14, 2019

 “Realism, Liberal Internationalism, History: Conceiving a New Research Agenda,” Workshop: Duke University Center for International and Global Studies, February 8-9, 2019